-One of the large tributaries of the great Nile river, this is a place to escape the busy towns and cities and get into nature.
+One of the large tributaries of the great Nile river, the Blue Nile Falls is a place to escape the busy towns and cities and get into nature.

 This is one of Africas more spectacular sites.

-When I visited parts were shrouded in mist and so the view was obscured sometimes, but in ways this actually made the time there better, as large groups of gelada baboons which are unique to the area come wandering out of the mist and you can hang out sitting near them and watching them up close.
+Large groups of gelada baboons which are unique to the area would come wandering out of the mist.
+You can hang out sitting near them and watching them up close.

 On clear days I have been told that the views are absolutely breath-taking.
 Even if the weathers bad go there for the baboons.

-Monasteries that have carried relics from the time of the birth of Christianity are located on small islands in Ethiopia’s largest lake.
+Monasteries that have carried relics from the time of the birth of Christianity are located on small islands in Ethiopia’s largest lake, Lake Tana.
 Ancient Ethiopian emperors have been laid to rest there.

 Combine the lake monasteries with a trip to the nearby Blue Nile Falls.

-Located far in the east near the border of Somaliland Harar has a more Muslim influence.
+Located far in the east near the border of Somaliland Harar in Ethiopia has a more Muslim influence.

 Although the hyenas are wild and live in nature you can tell that they are used to being fed there so are not completely ferocious.